earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

  ('__repr__', <function __create_fn__.<locals>.__repr__ at 0x01C93C88>)]
 ~~~

-So for anything we want to do with classes and their instances, **data classes = batteries included**?
-Yeah, it seems safe to say so.
+So for anything we want to do with classes and their instances, data classes come with batteries included?
+Yeah, it seems safe to say so!
 </div>

-### Subclass Data Classes to Extend Functionality
+## Subclass Data Classes to Extend Functionality

 Suppose you need a TA class to store information about students who work as teaching assistants.

 ![inheritance]({{site.images}}{{page.slug}}/4.png)\

 **Well, TAs are students, too**.
 So each TA object will have *all* the fields that a `Student` object has.
-In addition, let's say TAs need to have the following three fields:
+In addition, let's say TAs have the following three fields:

 - `course` for which they work as a teaching assistant,
 - `hours_per_week`, and
 - `stipend`.

-Instead of creating a new `TA` data class with the same attributes as the student and a few additional attributes, we can extend the functionality of the `Student` class using inheritance.
+Instead of creating a new `TA` data class with the *same* attributes as the `Student` data class and a few additional attributes, we can extend the functionality of the `Student` class using inheritance.

 ![inheritance]({{site.images}}{{page.slug}}/inheritance.png)\

-Let’s create a `TA` subclass that inherits from the `Student` class:
+Let's create a `TA` subclass that inherits from the `Student` class:

 ~~~{.python caption="main.py"}
 @dataclass